Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

 Particularly on real-world grammars, selecting the top-ranked repair sequences substantially decreases cascading errors (see Figure~\ref{fig:ranking} for an example).
-It also does so for very little additional computational cost, as the complete set of minimum cost repair sequences is much smaller than the number of configurations searched.
+It also does so for very little additional computational cost, as the complete set of minimum cost repair sequences typically contains only a small number of items.
 However, it cannot entirely reduce the cascading error problem.
 Since, from our perspective, each member of the top-ranked set is equivalently good, we non-deterministically select one of its members to repair the input and allow parsing to continue.
 This can mean that we select a repair sequence which performs less well beyond $N_\textit{try}$ tokens than other repair sequences in the top-ranked set.